 Nationally, the Republic of Moldova made commitments to: combat discrimination; introduce a compulsory course in civic education; draft strategies on social inclusion of persons with disabilities; prevent trafficking; protect minorities; and promote human rights education.

 An analysis of steps taken by the Republic of Moldova in fulfilment of its international pledges shows that, in terms of contributing to the work of the Council, the Republic of Moldova participated in around 20% of all panel discussions, general debates and interactive dialogues.
-Regarding cooperation with Special Procedures, the Republic of Moldova extended a standing invitation in June 2010, and has accepted 7 out of 8 visit requests.
+Regarding cooperation with Special Procedures, the Republic of Moldova extended a standing invitation in June 2010, and has accepted most visit requests.
 Regarding UPR, the Republic of Moldova has not presented a mid-term UPR report and has participated in less than 30% of other States’ reviews.
 Moldova ratified the CRPD in 2010.
 Since it became a member of the Council, Moldova has facilitated an OP-CAT Subcommittee visit (2013) and four Special Procedures visits: health (2015), disability (2016), minority issues (2016) and human rights defenders (2018).